Resource management in Azure SQL Database

 APPLIES TO: Azure SQL Database

-This article provides an overview of the resource limits for the logical server used by Azure SQL Database and Azure Synapse Analytics.
-It provides information on what happens when those resource limits are hit or exceeded and describes the resource governance mechanisms used to enforce these limits.
+This article provides an overview of resource management in Azure SQL Database.
+It provides information on what happens when resource limits are reached, and describes resource governance mechanisms that are used to enforce these limits.

-For Azure SQL Managed Instance limits, see SQL Database resource limits for managed instances.
+For Azure SQL Managed Instance limits, see resource limits for managed instances.

-As the number of databases approaches the limit per server, the following can occur:
+As the number of databases approaches the limit per logical server, the following can occur:

 - Increasing latency in management operations and rendering portal viewpoints that involve enumerating databases in the server.

-To obtain more DTU/eDTU quota, vCore quota, or more servers than the default amount, submit a new support request in the Azure portal.
+To obtain more DTU/eDTU quota, vCore quota, or more logical servers than the default number, submit a new support request in the Azure portal.
 For more information, see Request quota increases for Azure SQL Database.